vancesteven/PlanetProfile/README.md

 PlanetProfile is open source software.
 Please see the [LICENSE](https://github.com/vancesteven/PlanetProfile/blob/master/LICENSE) file and read the guidelines for contrbuting in [CONTRIBUTING.md](https://github.com/vancesteven/PlanetProfile/blob/master/CONTRIBUTING.md) if you are interested in joining the project.
 Also see our community guidelines in [CODE_OF_CONDUCT.md](https://github.com/vancesteven/PlanetProfile/blob/master/CODE_OF_CONDUCT.md).

 ## Notes
 * With the PlanetProfile 2.0 release, both Python and Matlab are available.
-The two branches do not have the same functionality yet with this release--some features exist in each that are not yet found in the other.
+The two branches do not have the same functionality yet with this release (still true in 2.1)--some features exist in each that are not yet found in the other.
 A later release will align their functionality as much as possible.
 For now, the Python version is recommended.
 * As of 2020-09-28, PlanetProfile v1.1.0 was released along with code for making calculations regarding magnetic induction.
 The development (master) branch of PlanetProfile is set up to generate profiles from minimal inputs.
 Output profiles that may be used along with the induction calculations may be found in the v1.1.0 release.
 * The default settings include a recalculation of all parameters.
 It is recommended to recalculate all parameters whenever PlanetProfile is updated and any time a change in input parameters may affect layer thicknesses or other intermediate variables.